-Any non-independent director nominees (under ISS classification) where the board is less than majority-independent (in the case of large companies) or less than 25 percent independent (in the case of small companies).
+Any non-independent director nominees where the board is less than majority-independent (in the case of large companies) or less than 25 percent independent (in the case of small companies).

 There are differences in the definition of independence between ISS and the Korean law.
 Examples are: